Will 2018 be the year that Apple removes the MacBook Air from its line up, or will the company surprise us with a new MacBook Air model?

 2018 MacBook Air release date

-It's possible that Apple won't ever update the MacBook Air again.
-However, some hope remains in that Apple has indicated that another low-cost Mac, the Mac mini, "is still important" to it leading to hope that the Mac mini will be updated.
+While it's possible that Apple won't ever update the MacBook Air again, some hope remains in that Apple has indicated that another low-cost Mac, the Mac mini, "is still important" to it leading to hope that the Mac mini will be updated.
 Since the Mac mini and MacBook Air are both using the same generation processor chips right now, and since both Macs are located in the lower end of Apple's pricing structure, it could be that both Macs will get updated at the same time.

 If the MacBook Air is updated we would expect to see that update in the spring of 2018 or at the very latest at WWDC in June.